Eburonia/Japanese-Restaurant-Shibuya/README.md

 - The Dutch and United Kingdom flag used for selecting the website language were created by the website developer himself.

 #### Audio
-- The audio player's Jazz Loop mp3 file is a copyright free audio file coming from Youtube/Soundclound: [Ryan - Milk Coffee [No Copyright Music]](https://www.youtube.com/watch?v=eSOV2Zo_J1A)
+- The audio player's Jazzy mp3 file is a copyright free audio file coming from Youtube/Soundclound: [Ryan - Milk Coffee [No Copyright Music]](https://www.youtube.com/watch?v=eSOV2Zo_J1A)

 ### Acknowledgements
 - Thanks to my personal mentor Maranatha Ilesanmi for answering my questions and giving feedback to this project.
 - The many free coding forums on the internet, especially [Stackoverflow.com](https://www.stackoverflow.com/) for providing answers to my coding questions.
+Most of my questions were already asked by other users of the stackoverflow website, making it easy to find quick answers.